HYDROCEPHALUS

 Aqueductal atresia is a disruption that occurs in utero or post-natally.
 It may be caused by clots from intraventricular bleeding, infection, and other pathologies that cause gliosis and obliterate the aqueduct.
 Sometimes, a few rudimentary ependymal-lined tubules are seen in place of the aqueduct (aqueductal forking).
 These small channels are not enough to convey CSF from the third to the fourth ventricle.
 Aqueductal atresia is usually associated with other disruptive brain Aqueductal atresia cannot be distinguished by MRI from aqueductal stenosis, and the MRI diagnosis of aqueductal stenosis includes both entities.

-The Chiari type II malformation is a syndrome or association of anomalies characterized by a) a neural tube defect, usually a lumbosacral myelomeningocele (MMC) b) abnormalities of the posterior fossa and craniocervical junction and c) hydrocephalus.
+CM2 is a syndrome or association of anomalies characterized by a) a neural tube defect, usually a lumbosacral myelomeningocele (MMC) b) abnormalities of the posterior fossa and craniocervical junction and c) hydrocephalus.
 The abnormality of the posterior fossa and its contents consists of a large foramen magnum, low insertion of the tentorium and a shallow posterior fossa.
 As a result of these deformities, the cerebellum and brainstem are crowded and displaced into the cervical canal.
 The cerebellum may also prolapse upward through the tentorial opening.

 The medulla is elongated and folded dorsally because the spinal cord is held in place by the dentate ligaments and cannot move down.
 The aqueduct and the fourth ventricle are collapsed.
 Often, there is aqueductal atresia.
 The foramina of Luschka lie in the spinal canal, and the subarachnoid space around them is collapsed and fibrotic.
 Blockage of CSF flow from these lesions causes hydrocephalus.
 Severe hydrocephalus causes parts of the cortex that had been hidden in the cerebral sulci to become externalized.
 The surface of the brain appears to have more gyri than normal and gives the false impression of polymicrogyria.
 However, unlike true polymicrogyria, the cortical cytoarchitecture is normal.
 The term polygyria describes more aptly the appearance of the cortex.
-Many patients with the Chiari II complex also have hydromyelia or syringomyelia.
+Many CM2 patients also have hydromyelia or syringomyelia.

 Hydromyelia and amniotic contamination